Switch to Annual Contracts and Add $24K–$48K Without New Clients: Pricing Protocol for $70K–$100K Operators

 The model removes guesswork.
 You’re not asking “should we offer annual?”—you’re calculating “at what discount does annual create more value than monthly?”

 Why this structure?
-Each calculation builds on the previous.
-Break-even discount sets pricing.
-Cash flow timing shows a working capital benefit.
-Payment friction quantifies hidden costs.
-Churn modeling proves long-term value.
+Each calculation builds on the previous: break-even discount sets pricing, cash flow timing shows the working capital benefit, payment friction quantifies hidden costs, and churn modeling proves long-term value.

-Expected outcome: Clear financial case for annual-first pricing with exact discount percentage and projected cash flow improvement.
+Expected outcome: a clear financial case for annual-first pricing with an exact discount percentage and a projected cash flow improvement.

 Here’s the complete execution breakdown with exact steps, formulas, and decision gates.